Ken "Snakehips" Johnson: Career

 Although the group struggled financially when they first started, they soon built a reputation and following.
 First performing in cinemas in outer London from April 1936, the band toured Britain, appearing on the variety circuit.
-Towards the end of 1936 Johnson and the band were recruited for a residency as the house band at the Old Florida club in Old Bruton Mews, Mayfair for a six-week trial—with an associated income of four or five times more than most night club bands.
+Towards the end of 1936 Johnson and the band were recruited for a residency as the house band at the Old Florida Club in Old Bruton Mews, Mayfair, for a six-week trial—with an associated income of four or five times more than most nightclub bands.
 Johnson received £20 a week; the others a little less, but all did well at a time when the average wage was £5 a week.
 In February 1937 Johnson and his manager, Ralph Deene, renegotiated the band's contract with the club in their names, omitting Thompson from the contract, effectively taking ownership of the orchestra.
 Thompson left, taking several members loyal to him.
 To fill the gaps in the orchestra, Johnson recruited four musicians he knew from Trinidad: the saxophonists George Roberts and Dave "Baba" Williams; Dave Wilkins on trumpet and Carl Barriteau on clarinet, although several of those who left returned over time.
 With Thompson gone from the band, Hutchinson took over the role of musical leader.

 The band continued performing at the Old Florida Club and began taking day-time stage work.
 They were soon scouted at the Shepherd's Bush Empire by Leslie Perowne of the BBC's Variety Department.
 This led to their first radio broadcast on 11 January 1938 for a 30-minute segment on the BBC Regional Programme.
 It was the first of 43 broadcasts they were to make.
 The following month they recorded their first discs, "Goodbye" and "Remember", although neither was issued.
 In July that year they recorded their first releases, "Washington Squabble" and "Please be Kind".
 Johnson and the West Indian Dance Orchestra, as the band were now known, appeared in an early television broadcast on the BBC in either 1938 or 1939.